Laurie Lewis

-Laurie Alexis Lewis (born September 28, 1950) is an American singer, musician, and songwriter in the genre of bluegrass music.
+Laurie Alexis Lewis (born September 28, 1950) is an American bluegrass singer, musician, and songwriter.

 History

 Laurie Lewis was born in Long Beach, California on September 28, 1950.
 Her family moved regularly from place to place until she was eight years old, when they settled back in Berkeley.
 Her family strongly encouraged Laurie and all her siblings to play music.
 She started on piano and violin until a friend took her to the Berkeley Folk Festival where she first caught the folk bug:

 Oh, it was so exciting.
 Every night there were concerts, and during the day you'd be in a eucalyptus grove listening to someone making music with nothing between you and them.
 Every day I'd hear something new, Doc Watson or the Greenbriar Boys.
 Something about it just invited me to start playing it.

 She began picking simple songs on the guitar, then the fiddle.
 After high school, she drifted away from the music, but always kept her fiddle under her bed, not knowing exactly why.